emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

 * `AUTH_CLIENT_ID` is the client ID of your application.
 * `AUTH_AUDIENCE` is listed on the API page https://manage.auth0.com/#/apis
 * `AUTH_CALLBACK_URL` is the URL where you want to send users once they've authenticated.
-* `APP_SECURE` indicates if the domain is secured with TLS.
-Set to `not_secure` if the callback URL is unsecure and omit otherwise.

 #### Configuration
 - `AUTH_DOMAIN` = datawire-ambassador.auth0.com